-This sheet talks about exposure to dupilumab in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to dupilumab in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare providers.

 What is dupilumab?

-Dupilumab is a medication used to treat adults with moderate-to-severe atopic dermatitis (eczema), asthma, and chronic inflammation of the tube connecting the mouth to the stomach (eosinophilic esophagitis).
-It is taken by an injection under the skin.
+Dupilumab is a medication that has been used to treat adults with moderate-to-severe atopic dermatitis (eczema), asthma, and eosinophilic esophagitis (chronic inflammation of the tube connecting the mouth to the stomach).
 It is sold under the brand name Dupixent®.

 I take dupilumab.
 Can it make it harder for me to get pregnant?

-Studies have not been done to see if dupilumab could make it harder for a woman to get pregnant.
+Human studies have not been done to see if dupilumab could make it harder to get pregnant.

-I just found out that I am pregnant.
+I just found out I am pregnant.
 Should I stop taking dupilumab?

-Talk with your healthcare providers before making any changes to this medication.
-They can go over your options, weighing the risks and benefits of treating or not treating your condition.
-For more information about asthma in pregnancy, please see the MotherToBaby fact sheet on asthma in pregnancy at https://mothertobaby.org/fact-sheets/asthma-and-pregnancy/.
+Talk with your healthcare providers before making any changes to how you take this medication.
+They can go over your options, weighing the risks and benefits of treating or not treating your condition with dupilumab.
+Untreated asthma has been associated with pregnancy complications.
+For more information about asthma, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/asthma-and-pregnancy/.

 Does taking dupilumab increase the chance for miscarriage?

-Does taking dupilumab in the first trimester increase the chance of birth defects?
+Does taking dupilumab increase the chance of birth defects?

 Does taking dupilumab in pregnancy cause long-term problems in behavior or learning for the baby?

-There are no studies looking at possible risks to a pregnancy when the father takes dupilumab.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+There are no human studies looking at possible risks to a pregnancy from semen exposed to dupilumab.
+Experimental animal studies did not report lower fertility when dupilumab was used.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

-MotherToBaby is currently conducting a study looking at dupilumab and other medications used to treat autoimmune disorders in pregnancy.
+MotherToBaby is currently conducting a study looking at dupilumab and other medications used to treat asthma / autoimmune disorders in pregnancy.
 If you are interested in learning more, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study.